St. Louis City, Missouri Family Attorneys Serving Individuals Throughout The Area

 Child Custody in St. Louis City

-If the parents can establish a parenting plan, the court will usually follow this agreement.
+If a parenting plan can be established by the parents, the court will usually follow this agreement.
 However, if the parents cannot agree, the family lawyers at Stange Law Firm, PC will present evidence to the court regarding the child’s best interests.
-This might involve presenting school records, testimony of a psychologist or substance abuse counselor, criminal records and even medical records.
+This might involve presenting school records, the testimony of a psychologist or substance abuse counselor, criminal records, and even medical records.
 Our attorneys will work to gather the necessary evidence, while also ensuring to consider the rules of evidence that are applicable in the particular local jurisdiction.

 Legal and Physical Custody in St. Louis, MO